Nexis-Network/homepage/content/docs/extensions/pg_embedding.md

 In summary, to prioritize search speed over accuracy, use lower values for `m` and `efsearch`.
 Conversely, to prioritize accuracy over search speed, use a higher value for `m` and `efsearch`.
 A higher `efconstruction` value enables more accurate search results at the cost of index build time, which is also affected by the size of your dataset.

 <Admonition type="info">
-For an idea of how to configure index option values, consider the benchmark performed by Exzo Network using the _GIST-960 Euclidean dataset_, which provides a training set of 1 million vectors of 960 dimensions.
+For an idea of how to configure index option values, consider the benchmark performed by Nexis Network using the _GIST-960 Euclidean dataset_, which provides a training set of 1 million vectors of 960 dimensions.
 The benchmark was run with this series of index option values:

 - `dims`: 960
 - `m`: 32, 64, and 128.